Bob Willis: 1981 Ashes

 The third Test – Willis' 60th – came on 16 July, and England were able to level the series 1:1 thanks to Botham's Man of the Match performance (seven wickets, century and half century) and Willis's hostile bowling in the second innings.
 Willis bowled 30 wicketless overs in Australia's first innings, and made one run.
 As England followed on in their second innings he made only two with the bat, but these were part of a 37 run last wicket partnership with Botham.
 He then returned to bowl with Australia requiring 130 runs.
 At one point, England had been quoted at 500–1 to win the match.
 Willis began an "inspired" bowling performance, having requested to bowl downhill from the Kirkstall Lane end once Australia were 56/1.
 Trevor Chappell, Kim Hughes and Graham Yallop were caught by close fielders, while Rod Marsh and John Dyson were caught at fine leg and behind the wicket respectively trying to play the hook shot.
 Dennis Lillee was caught from the only ball Willis pitched up.
 Then when Willis uprooted Ray Bright's middle stump Australia were bowled out for 111, losing by 18 runs.
-Willis took 8/43, his career best Test figures.
+Willis took 8/43, his career-best Test figures.
 Two of his victims had been out for zero, and three others for single figure scores.
 John Dyson had top-scored with 34 before Willis removed him.
 Willey recalled it as an "amazing spell" while Wisden called it "the most staggering bowling of his life when his place again seemed threatened".

 England then moved into the fourth Test 1:1 in the series.
 Again batting first, Alderman's five-for took England to 189 all out, with Willis making 13 runs.
 He then bowled a wicketless but "stormy" 19 overs "as if the devil were at his heels" and, after England had set Australia a final target of 151 runs, took two wickets which along with Botham's five-wicket haul dismissed the Australians for 121 and handed England a 29-run victory and a series lead.
 Willis played for his county against Middlesex between the fourth and fifth Tests, taking one wicket.
 He then rejoined his team for the fifth Test at Old Trafford.
 England reached 231 thanks to partly to a "priceless" 56-run late partnership between Paul Allott (52) and Willis (11) before Willis then led the bowling attack with four wickets to restrict Australia to 130 all out.
 Another century from Botham took England to 404, setting the tourists 506 runs to win.
-Yallop and Allan Border both scored centuries, however three wickets for Willis and two for Paul Allott, Botham and John Emburey dismissed them for 402, 103 runs short of victory.
+Yallop and Allan Border both scored centuries; however, with Willis taking three wickets, and Allott, Botham and John Emburey two each, England dismissed them for 402, 103 runs short of victory.